 The Mission of a Customer Success Team

-“To increase sustainable proven value for both the Customers and your Company.”
+“To increase sustainable proven profitability for both the Customers and your Company.”
 In a nutshell, this is what CSM teams promise to accomplish.
 Being able to prove your worth in both directions is the most crucial aspect.
 While virtually all Customer Success Management initiatives start out as “churnfighters,” reactive tactical teams charged with saving an at-risk customer relationship, you can’t stop there.
-The challenge is to gather and usethe data from every interaction to move your team out of reactive mode and into far more effective proactive stances.
+The challenge is to gather and use the data from every interaction to move your team out of reactive mode and into far more effective proactive stances.

 There are three necessary building blocks for this emerging profession: an in-depth knowledge of the customers, effective expertise in the product being sold, and extensive domain expertise.

 The daily activities of the members of a customer success team can vary widely, depending on the breadth of their charter.
 For example, a CSM group that is dedicated only to reacting to churn threats may spend all of their time in trying to persuade “Code Red” customers not to leave.
 It shouldn’t take too many of those code red exercises, however, even if successful, to realize that the earlier the team can address the issue of maintaining sustainable customer relations, the more effective they can be and the less it will cost.
 As their mission changes from simple, reactive “churnfighting” to encompass the greater goal of value management, the Point of Engagement for the team needs to be moved up and their activities expanded.